Updated April 16, 2025

 36. Cyberkinetics (Cybernetics + Kinetics)

-Referring to the integration of cyber systems with biological organisms, often in the context of prosthetics or enhanced human capabilities.
+This refers to integrating cyber systems with biological organisms, often in the context of prosthetics or enhanced human capabilities.

 37. Cyberdeterrence (Cyber + Deterrence)